Help Writing the Thesis

 Students writing the thesis: you are required to grant the Carroll College Library perpetual non-exclusive right to reproduce, copy, and distribute your thesis at the time of filing.

-- April 1, 2013 is the deadline for submission of an Honors Thesis to the library.
-However, since April 1st falls on a holiday weekend, the 2013 theses will be considered on time if submitted on Tuesday, April 2nd.
+- April 1, 2014 is the deadline for submission of an Honors Thesis to the library.

 - Honors theses are to be delivered to the library electronically by submitting a PDF file with "Thesis" and student's name in the subject line to firstname.lastname@example.org on April 1st.
 In order to be accepted, a thesis must include the following elements in a single PDF file: